superhu4/bibledelight/content/tenth.md

 lastmod: 2022-11-22
 title: Tenth
 date: 2022-11-23
 description: This intro blurb.
-Where does description go?
+Where does summary go?
 publishDate: 2022-11-25
 ---
 This is last tenth.